-All district teachers are expected to:
+To achieve this goal, all district teachers are expected to:

-1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, which will strengthen students' self-

-- 2. Be prepared to teach. - 3.
-Demonstrate interest in teaching and concern for student achievement. - 4.
-Know school policies and rules, and enforce them in a fair and consistent manner. - 5.
-Maintain confidentiality in conformity with federal and state law. - 6.
-Communicate to students and parents: - a.
-Course objectives and requirements - b.
-Marking/grading procedures - c.
-Assignment deadlines - d.
-Expectations for students - e.
-Classroom discipline plan. - 7.
-Communicate regularly with students, parents and other teachers concerning growth and achievement. - 8.
-Participate in school-wide efforts to provide adequate supervision in all school spaces, in conformity with the Taylor Law. - 9.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 10.
-Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 11.
-Report incidents of discrimination and harassment that are witnessed or otherwise brought to a teacher's attention to the Dignity Act Coordinator in a timely manner. - 12.
-Follow the Code of Conduct at all school sponsored events or activities. - C. Guidance Counselors - 1.
-Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability. - 2.
-Assist students in coping with peer pressure and emerging personal, social and emotional problems. - 3.
-Initiate teacher /student /counselor conferences and parent/ teacher/ student/ counselor conferences, as necessary, as a way to resolve problems. - 4.
-Regularly review with students their educational progress and career plans. - 5.
-Maintain confidentiality in accordance with federal and state law. - 6.
-Provide information to assist students with career planning. - 7.
-Encourage students to benefit from the curriculum and extracurricular programs. - 8.
-Make known to students and families the resources in the community that are available to meet their needs.
+- a.
+Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression), or sex, which will strengthen students' self-worth and promote confidence to learn. - b.
+Be prepared to teach. - c.
+Demonstrate interest in teaching and concern for students and student achievement. - d.
+Know school policies and rules, and enforce them in a fair, timely, and consistent manner. - e.
+Maintain confidentiality in conformity with federal and state law. - f.
+Communicate to students and parents: - i.
+Course objectives and requirements - ii.
+Marking/grading procedures - iii.
+Assignment deadlines - iv.
+Expectations for students - v.
+Classroom behavior and consequences plan. - g.
+Communicate regularly with students, parents and other teachers concerning growth and achievement. - h.
+Participate in school-wide efforts to provide adequate supervision in all school spaces, in conformity with the Taylor Law. - i.
+Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - j.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - k.
+Resolve conflicts through a restorative process, where appropriate. - 1.
+Report to school officials any instance of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source. - m.
+Be aware of and take into account students' special needs status when enforcing the Code of Conduct.